 - In the upper right hand corner of the page, click Add

 - Select the Rule Type as Private Applications and Networks

-- Give your rule a good descriptive Name, a Description for the rule, and choose a Priority Order.
-Priority Order positions rules in the Firewall Policy in the order in that rules are evaluated and then applied.
+- Give your rule a good descriptive Name, and a Description for the rule, and choose a Priority Order.
 Rules are applied sequentially, with the Default Rule always in the last position.
+Priority Order positions the rules in the Firewall Policy in the order in that rules are evaluated and applied.

 - Choose the Rule Action